New drug cocktail aims to stop liver cancer from coming back after surgery

 Summary

-This study tests whether giving two drugs (tislelizumab and lenvatinib) before surgery can help prevent liver cancer from returning in patients at high risk of recurrence.
-About 198 adults with early-stage liver cancer that can be removed will be randomly assigned to receive the drug combination or standard care.
-The main goal is to see if the treatment improves the chance of being cancer-free one year after surgery.
+This phase 3 study tests whether giving two drugs (tislelizumab and lenvatinib) before surgery can help prevent liver cancer from returning in patients at high risk of recurrence.
+About 198 adults with early-stage liver cancer will be enrolled.
+The main goal is to see if this approach improves the chance of being cancer-free one year after treatment.

 Get updates